0rganizers/tasarch_cpp/docs/pages/movie.md

 \page movie tasarch Movie Format

 This page outlines the plan for the tasarch Movie Format (TAM from now on).
-Hopefully, by first designing it, we can make something that actually works :)
+Hopefully, by first designing it, we can make something that actually works :).

+\note While the title (and TAM) might imply this document only deals with the on disk format, it actually deals with both (in memory representation and handling in the app).
+Discussing the in memory representation and what we need from it, is a lot more important IMO than the actual serialization format.

 \tableofcontents